hiveot/hub/runtime/transports/mqtttransport/README-mqtt.md

 # HiveOT MQTT Core

 The HiveOT MQTT messaging core uses mochi-co' embedded mqtt as the built-in message broker.

+## Status - NOT FUNCTIONAL

+This transport is being reworked for use with the HiveOT runtime.
+It is currently broken.

 ## Mochi-co MQTT Authentication (planned)